-South Carolina’s Child Care Scholarship Program, administered by the SC Department of Social Services (DSS), is designed to help families solve this problem – and more families than ever are eligible starting in 2023.
+South Carolina’s Child Care Scholarship Program, administered by the SC Department of Social Services (DSS), is designed to help families solve this problem – and more families than ever are eligible.

 How to know if you qualify

 Scholarships from DSS have been expanded to include more families through a program called COVID-300.
 Before your apply, it helps to know who is eligible for assistance.
 To qualify, a parent or guardian must:

 - Have a child 12 years of age or under

 - Work at least 15 hours a week or attend school or a training program